Angel Head, 1971. Gouache and ink on rag board. 30 X 40" Whitney Museum of American Art

 At a time when Asian-American artists were virtually absent from the contemporary art scene, Ching ho Cheng was highly regarded by his peers and prominent and art historian such as Gert Schiff and Henry Geldzahler, the first curator of Twentieth-Century Art at the Metropolitan Museum of Art.
 Both men, close friends of Cheng, promoted and collected his work, which was exhibited extensively in New York and Europe.

 Cheng often traveled abroad, but when in New York City he resided at the landmark Chelsea Hotel during its edgiest, wildest time.
-In the 1960/70s the roster of residents there included the artists Larry Rivers, David Hockney, Vali Myers, and Richard Bernstein, the fashion designer Charles James, and the rock star Dee Dee Ramone.
+In the 1960/70s the roster of residents there included the artists Larry Rivers, David Hockney, Vali Myers, and Richard Bernstein, fashion designer Charles James, and the rock star Dee Dee Ramone.
 He once lived in a room that had been occupied by Arthur Miller and Marilyn Monroe.
 Cheng, a regular at Max’s Kansas City, was also friendly with Andy Warhol and Bette Midler.
-Rosa von Praunheim filmed Cheng in his Chelsea Hotel studio for Praunheim’s award-winning film, Tally Brown, New York (1979), and documentary about Tally Brown, singer and actress.
+Rosa von Praunheim filmed Cheng in his Chelsea Hotel studio for Praunheim’s award-winning film, Tally Brown, New York (1979), a documentary about Tally Brown, singer and actress.

 His psychedelic experiences in these years led to the first body of work, about which the poet David Rattray, in his article Visualizing the Invisible: The Psychorealism of Ching ho Cheng (Bres Magazine, 1976) remarked: “his pictures make a decorative first impression.
 But then, as one focuses on their disturbingly visceral imagery and funky sexuality, they get tough.
 “Cheng’s Angel Head was included in the Sinister Pop exhibition at the Whitney Museum of American Art, 2012-13, and was acquired by the Museum along with these other works from this period.
 Henry Geldzahler found in these paintings “a search for evidence of connectedness: man with man, man with nature, and man with God…”